JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/zkWasm Protocol.md

 }
 ```

-A common misunstanding is to think that the transaction type is a "real" transaction which can be executed, but it is not.
+A common misunderstanding is to think that the transaction type is a "real" transaction which can be executed, but it is not.
 It is just a transaction type which represents a specific kind of transaction such as withdrawals.
 The parameter `txaddr` is the address of the deployed transaction type contract which implements the `Transaction` interface:

 ```solidity
 pragma solidity ^0.8.0;